hove-io/navitia/documentation/slate/source/includes/realtime.md

     "stop_time_effect": "added",
 },
 ```
 The effect of the disruption is `MODIFIED_SERVICE`.
-It means that there is one or several stop points added into the journey.
-This can be at any position in the journey (origin and destination included).
+It means that there is one or several stop points added into the trip.
+This can be at any position in the trip (origin and destination included).

 In the disruption, new stop points can be found in the list of "impacted_stops" with the departure/arrival status set to "added".
 See the [disruption](#disruption) objects section for its full content and description.

 <div></div>
 ### Journeys